-Condominium: Shall be as defined in the RSAs.
+Condominium: Shall be as defined in RSA Chapter 356-B:3(V).

 Development: Any man-made change to improved or unimproved real estate, including, but not limited to buildings or other structures, mining, dredging, filling, grading, paving, excavation or drilling operations, other than any construction or grading activities on real estate for agricultural and silvicultural (tree care and harvesting) practices.